serialized-io/samples-java/aws-event-projector-lambda/README.md

-# Serialized Event Projector Lambda
+# Serialized AWS Event Projector Lambda

 This example describes how to create and deploy an AWS Lambda function acting as a [Serialized](https://serialized.io) [projector](https://docs.serialized.io/api-reference/basics/getting-started/projections).